Skip to content

 bash

-outport open # open all HTTP services
+outport open # open default services (or all HTTP services)

 outport open web # open a specific service

-Opens services with protocol: http or protocol: https in your default browser.
-Works best with .test domains set up (outport setup).
+Works best with .test domains set up (outport system start).

 bash